Tailteann Games (Irish Free State): 1924

 The dissident Irish republican movement which had lost the Civil War urged a boycott of the games "falsely described as Aonach Tailteann", because it rejected the legitimacy of the Free State government which sponsored the games.
 Rugby union was excluded from the program because the Irish Rugby Football Union was seen as "undemocratic and almost un-Irish".

+Nations

+At least five nations participated at the Games.